 inside the source tree for unit tests.
 To test installed version, use the following command instead:

 $ python -c 'import solvcon; solvcon.test()'

-Because SOLVCON uses ssh as its default approach for remote procedure call (RPC), you need to set up the public key authentication for ssh, or some of the unit tests for RPC would fail.
-Every test should pass, except one specific to cluster batch systems could be skipped (indicated by S).
-If you do not have VTK and its Python binding, VTK-related tests will also be skipped.
+Because SOLVCON uses ssh as its default approach for remote procedure call (RPC), you need to set up the public key authentication for ssh, or some of the unit tests for RPC could fail.
+Some tests using optional libraries could be skipped (indicated by S), if you do not have the libraries installed.
+Everything else should pass.